 St Luke’s Episcopal Church (1737 Hillandale Rd) will operate its Pumpkin Patch from Saturday October 2 through Halloween (Sunday, October 31).
 Take photos of your kids surrounded by pumpkins and gourds and choose one (or several) to purchase for your home’s autumn display (and/or pumpkin pies).
 The pumpkin patch will be open on weekdays 1–7pm, Saturdays 10am–7pm, and Sundays noon–7pm.
 Visit the Facebook event page for more info.

 Various houses of worship provide groceries at no charge for people in need, and Durham Congregations in Action has a calendar showing where you can go to get help.
 Just click on the buttons below:

-Here’s where you can go if you and your family are in need of clothing:
+Here’s where you can go if you need emergency shelter:

 And here are all kinds of services offered to people in need: